Draww/CubedPay-Java/README.md

 # CubedPay Java
 Java client for the CubedPay API.

-The client is separated into 2 modules, the main java library and a bukkit plugin.
+The client is separated into different modules: the main java library and multiple plugins for Minecraft: Java Edition.

 ## Getting Your Keys
 It's easy to get the keys you need: